-1. Have your gas supplier check all gas piping annually for leaks or restrictions in gas lines.
-Also, at this time have your gas supplier clean out the sediment trap of any debris that may have accumulated.

-- 2. The appliance area shall be kept clear and free from combustible materials, gasoline, and other flammable vapors and liquids. - 3.
-Review all heater markings prior to use.
-Markings constitute information relating to warnings, start-up, shut-down instructions, etc. Make sure all markings are legible and not cut, torn, or otherwise damaged.
-Any damaged markings should be replaced immediately.
-Markings are available at no cost by contacting the L.B.
-White Company.
+- Have your authorized gas supplier check all gas piping annually for leaks or restrictions in the gas lines.
+Also at this time have your gas supplier perform the following scope of service program recommended by the L.B.
+White Company. - a.
+Review all heater markings priors to use.
+Markings constitute information relating to warnings, start-up, shut-down instructions, etc. Any damaged markings should be replaced immediately.
+Contact the L.B.
+White Company for replacement. - b.
+Check the regulators delivery pressures to the appliance to make sure the regulator is reliable.
+Regulator vents should be inspected for blockage.
+A blocked vent will cause excess pressure at the appliance.